jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dateAndTime/dateAndTime.rst

 10. Min - minimal timestamp accepted by field (no limit is applied if left empty)
 11. Max - maximal timestamp accepted by field (no limit is applied if left empty)

 .. note:: Min and max fields only accept integers.
-They specify date offset in days.
-For example if min is 0 and max is 1, then date interval from today to tomorrow can be set.
-If min is 0 and max is 0 then only current date can be selected.
-If set to min -1 and max 0 then range from yesterday to today will be available.
+They specify boundary dates offset in days.
+E.g. if min is 0 and max is 1, date interval from today to tomorrow will be available.
+If min is -1 and max is 0 then range from yesterday to today will be available.
+If min and max are both same, then only specified day will be available.

-12. When attributres are set you can click Save button and field will be added.
+When all attributres are set, you can click Save button and field will be added.
 You can click field to see its properties and update them.
-Also you can delete the field in same menu
+Also you can delete the field in same menu.

 .. image:: pic_dateAndTime/dateStructured.png
    :width: 600